 According to Europol and the Shadow Foundation, authorities did not include any details about Andromeda being hosted on the Avalanche network in last year's press releases.

 They intentionally excluded any mention of Andromeda from news releases in order to keep the botnet under surveillance and gather more information needed for a proper takedown.
 For years, authorities had tried to take down the botnet, but failed due to insufficient data.

 The data they collected during this time was put to very good use.
-For starters, Europol says police arrested a man in Belarus who they suspect of being Andromeda's creator, a feat that would have not been possible without running its sting operation.
+For starters, Europol says police arrested a man in Belarus who they suspect of running the main Andromeda's botnet.
 Even if police have not released the man's name, cyber-security firm Recorded Future believes to have identified the hacker, going online by the name of Ar3s.